Ashu-hub/All-About-Java/InterviewQuestionsJava-Main.md

 		Association is relation between two separate classes which establishes through their Objects.
 Association can be one-to-one, one-to-many, many-to-one, many-to-many.
 		In Object-Oriented programming, an Object communicates to other Object to use functionality and services provided by that object.
 Composition and Aggregation are the two forms of association.

-		Composition:-
-		Composition is a restricted form of Aggregation in which two entities are *highly dependent on each other.*
-		It represents **part-of relationship.**
-		In composition, both the entities are dependent on each other.
-		When there is a composition between two entities, the composed object **cannot exist without the other entity**.

 		Aggregation
 		It is a special form of Association where:
 		It represents **Has-A relationship.**
 		It is a unidirectional association i.e. a one way relationship.
 For example, department can have students but vice versa is not possible and thus unidirectional in nature.
 		In Aggregation, both the **entries can survive individually** which means ending one entity will not effect the other entity

+		When do we use Aggregation ??
+			Code reuse is best achieved by aggregation.

+		Composition:-
+		Composition is a restricted form of **Aggregation** in which two entities are *highly dependent on each other.*
+		It represents **part-of relationship.**
+		In composition, both the entities are dependent on each other.
+		When there is a composition between two entities, the composed object **cannot exist without the other entity**.

+		Aggregation vs Composition :
+		1. Dependency: Aggregation implies a relationship where the child can exist independently of the parent.
+For example, Bank and Employee, delete the Bank and the Employee still exist. whereas Composition implies a relationship where the child cannot exist independent of the parent.
+Example: Human and heart, heart don’t exist separate to a Human

+		2. Type of Relationship: Aggregation relation is “has-a” and composition is “part-of” relation.

+		3. Type of association: Composition is a strong Association whereas Aggregation is a weak Association.

 		eg:
 		[AggregationandCompostionExample](https://github.com/Ashu-hub/All-About-Java/tree/master/InterviewQuestionExplanation/src/JavaOverview/aggregationComposition)